 How to make a latte: What if you don't have an espresso machine?
 Don't worry — you can still make a good PSL.
 Make some strongly brewed coffee first.
 Now time for the milk.
 First, make sure you’re choosing a milk that will froth and pair with your coffee best like any of our Barista Editions.
 If you have a hand frother or blender, heat the milk through first and then you can use either of these to get that foamy, dreamy texture you’d expect from a latte.

 You can even get great froth simply using a jar.
 Heat the milk separately from your other ingredients and then add to your jar, close and shake until you get your desired amount of foam.
 Pour the milk into your coffee and add your desired amount of foam on top.
 Easy!

 Quick tips for brewing stronger coffee: If you'd like a stronger coffee, brew your coffee twice over in a traditional drip machine or select the smallest setting on your instant one-cup brewer.
 You can also use a French press with a high concentration of coffee with a smaller amount of water.
 If you do have an espresso machine, use 2 shots of espresso in place of the brewed coffee.

 If you’re a long-time plant milk user, you have most likely added a splash to your coffee and experienced it breaking apart or splitting at least once, resembling a lava-lamp more so than a creamy cup of coffee.
 Although it may look like it, the plant milk isn’t actually curdling though.
 So, what is happening?

-To answer this simply - the proteins and natural fats in your plant milk are separating out.
+To answer this simply - the proteins and natural fats in your plant-based milk are separating out.